pollomarzo/citof-bot/readme.md

 ## outline

-hardware was designed and completed by [dad](https://github.com/fmarzolo). so i had 2 pins of a raspberry: one was attached to the signal from the doorbell, the other opened it. respectively, they're used as a `Button` and as a `LED` respectively. the bot features plenty of useless features, offering a conversation to add responses
+hardware was designed and completed by [dad](https://github.com/fmarzolo). so i had 2 pins of a raspberry: one was attached to the signal from the doorbell, the other opened it. they're used as a `Button` and as a `LED` respectively. the bot features plenty of useless features, offering a conversation to add responses

 ## setup